-By George Chilton, Creative Director of Hubbub Labs, a content and digital marketing agency based in Barcelona.
+By George Chilton, Creative Director of Hubbub Labs, a content marketing agency based in Barcelona.

 Many startup founders dream of featuring in the media, but haven´t the slightest idea of how to go about getting the headlines they so want.
 There are a number of useful channels you can go through to see your name in print.
 In this Hubbub Labs Startup Academy post, we plan to show you how to write one of the most traditional ways of communicating with the media – the press release.

 While some have prematurely declared the press release dead, the truth is, the majority of journalists still use them and find them to be invaluable tools.

 First, what is a press release?

 A press release is a targeted message to the media that sets out your company´s news in a clear and concise way.
 Journalists will use your press release as a basis to research and write a story.
 Have a look at some press releases on PR Newswire for some up-to-date examples (note that not all will be perfect models).

 It´s important to remember that a press release is not a free advert for your company, and it must be newsworthy if it is to get any traction in the media.

 Few people outside your team, friends, family and clients care about your company very much.
 Unless your brand name carries a lot of weight, new hires, app releases, and funding rounds (unless it´s massive) will struggle to turn heads…or make headlines.